mikadosoftware/devmanual/docs/fulllist.rst

 you are to be wedded to your technical advisor, you need to see the world the way I see it.
 And then you can make your own choice, but with the point of view of a 20 year software veteran.

+So it's the two kinds of why - why this move instead of all the other moves possible.
+That means you need an understanding of all the possible moves and their future implications - why means a map.
+(See swardley)

 And so this book was born.
 It is both an attempt to clearly show the state of the art in building software in the 21 Century, but it is